Oven-Baked Five Spice Chicken (Just 9 Ingredients!) | The Woks of Life

 - Preheat oven to 375 degrees F (190 degrees C) and line a sheet pan with non-stick foil or parchment paper.
 Place the chicken on the pan and roast for 35-40 minutes.

-- If the chicken has not crisped up in that time, turn on the broiler for a few minutes, but don't walk away why this is happening or they may burn!
+- If the chicken has not crisped up in that time, turn on the broiler for a few minutes, but don't walk away while this is happening, or they may burn!

 - The chicken is cooked through when you stick a fork in the side and the juices run clear.
 Serve with steamed rice and a vegetable for a complete dinner!